nmalleus/Score_Editors/README.md

  - Group dynamics
  - Colors for *Dorico*
  - Is it possible to unmute/unsolo all chanels in *Sibelius*?
+ - Add Page ↑/↓ to octave shift while input on *Sibelius*

 ### Other updates
  - *senza dim.* in *Dorico*